theshahbazsingh/MealApp/README.md

 - Use SEO best practices like using <meta> tags
 - More thorough testing using **Zest**, **React-Testing-Library**
 - More rigrous accessibility testing with different plugins since some have different algorithms
+- Increase performance by using cache, webpack etc.
 - Working on the compromises below:

 # Compromises made due to Time Constraints